 For over 100 years, International Women’s Day has signposted the way for celebrating women's achievements and enabling positive change around women's rights and equality.

-Held yearly on the 8th of March, this year's theme is inspiring inclusion.
-Celebrating International Women's Day isn't just about recognizing the achievements and contributions of women around the world; it's also about taking meaningful steps towards creating a more inclusive society.
+Held yearly on the 8th of March, this year's theme is #AccelerateAction.
+Celebrating International Women's Day isn’t just about acknowledging the achievements and contributions of women worldwide; it’s about taking bold, tangible steps toward true gender equality.

 1. Bring your team together